 • YMCAs do not serve lunches or snacks.

-• Participants should bring a nutritious lunch, beverages/water bottle and two snacks.
+• Participants should bring a nutritious lunch, beverages/water bottle and two snacks for full-day or school-day programs.

 • We recommend small, cooler-type lunch boxes, clearly marked with the child’s name and phone number.